gtaillandier/HydroAngleAnalyzer/docs/tutorials/Binning_method_tuto.md

 # Tutorial: Contact Angle Analysis (Binned Method)

 This tutorial demonstrates how to compute the contact angle using the **binned method** in `hydroangleanalyzer`.
-The method divides the simulation box into spatial bins to calculate the liquid–solid interface and the corresponding contact angle, fro a group of frames.
+The method divides the simulation box into spatial bins to calculate the liquid–solid interface and the corresponding contact angle, for a group of frames.

 ---

 ## 1. Overview

 The **binned method** works by:
-1. Extracting the positions of water molecules (typically oxygen atoms).
+1. Collecting the positions of water molecules (typically oxygen atoms).
 2. Dividing the region of interest into bins in the **x–z** plane.
 3. Computing density profiles and fitting the interface shape.
 4. Deriving the contact angle from the interface curvature.